wu-2018/wu-2018.github.io/_posts/2019-1-30-Construct-Private-Cloud-Storage-with-Seafile.md

         }
     }
 ```
-See the change of the logging interface:
+See the change of the login interface:
 ![seadroid_2](/img/blog/2019013001/seadroid_2.png)
 (*left: official version;  right: revised version*)
 > #### [**See more changes in the source code**](https://github.com/haiwen/seadroid/compare/master...wu-2018:PairAddr).